 PM Narendra Modi's dream is to build an economy of over five trillion by the end of the year 2025 but this economic crisis has become a big hurdle for Narendra Modi and his party.

 Industries from auto sales and textiles to the stock market and inner garments are facing a hard time in selling.
 Data on the website of the finance ministry shows that almost half of the Indian companies are earning less than Rs.
 1Cr. annually.

-This recession had struck the Indian economy at the starting of 2019 and when compared to the last 5 years this year's GDP is the lowest. i.e. 5.8%.
+This recession struck the Indian economy at the start of 2019 and when compared to the last 5 years this year's GDP is the lowest. i.e. 5.8%.
 Sales of the automobile are fallen to 31% in July and sales of hair products and biscuits are also collapsing.

 At the end of the first quarter of 2019, CMIE (Center for Monitoring Indian Economy) shows that investment in new businesses is the lowest in the last 15 years.
 Big companies are planning to invest in 43,400 Cr.
 In June 2019 which is 87% lesser than the previous year around the same time.

 Yes, we all know that Congress and Former PM Dr. Manmohan Singh left our economy in a lot of mess in the year 2014.
 If things were working fine at that time then BJP would have not won with a majority of votes.

 Narendra Modi has to remove the blocks and fix the problem we were facing, he did it to an extent but the current scenario is making it worse than ever.